University of Hawaiʻi at Mānoa

 Tell us about yourself, education, background, and current interests.

 I am a senior in the dietetics undergraduate program at the University of Hawaiʻi at Mānoa.
 I am a staff writer for the university newspaper, Ka Leo O Hawai’i and have my own food blog: www.kellyfoodparadise.com.
 I enjoy food, nutrition, hiking and writing.
 In my spare time I love to sing, play soccer and bake healthy goodies.
 I am from Long Beach, southern California, and I am excited to start the next chapter of my life next year when I apply for a dietetic internship or graduate school.

 How did you become interested in nutrition?

-You write articles on nutrition and health for the student newsletter, Ka Leo O Hawai'i.
+You have been involved in implementing a sports nutrition program for Central Washington University.
 Tell us about that experience and something you learned.

 Is there anything else you would like to share with other students?

 I was nervous about going back to school as an “older student” but I am so glad that I did!
 I cannot speak highly enough of my experiences and the relationships that have been fostered in grad school.
 In addition, as a student I’ve been given a lot of professional opportunities that I would not have had elsewhere such as building a sports nutrition program and teaching college level classes.